 Family Court Specialist Registered Mediator, Parenting Coordinator

 South Bend, Indiana

 “This is one of the most rewarding programs that I teach.
 It is a phenomenal privilege to work with parents

-experiencing great depths of pain and watch them evolve into empathetic individuals who elevate their children’s well-being
+experiencing great depths of pain and watch them evolve into empathetic individuals who elevate their children’s well-being above

 ~ Pamela Ingram Wood